aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getHeaderColumnsCount() {#getHeaderColumnsCount--}

+<b>@deprecated.</b> Please use the 'headerColumnsCount' property instead.
 The count of header columns to be repeated for extended sheets.

 ```javascript
 getHeaderColumnsCount() : number;